AMReX-Astro/Microphysics/networks/aprox19/README.md

 > Probably all the code needs for hydrodynamics and energy generation
 > is abar and Ye (given rho and T) so to follow explosions you can use
 > the smaller table.
 It also gives crude measures of nucleosyntheis in
 > n+p+helium, si-ca, fe group.
-Probaly good enough for NSE
+Probably good enough for NSE
 >
 > If you are following bufk nucleosynthesis you can use the larger table
 > which gives 125 isotopes packaged into 19 (CASTRO used to use the 19